kossnocorp/opensource.how/README.md

 These minutes could have been spent on something meaningful, so you not only steal time from the maintainer but also the whole community.

-Don't write like a manager: "Why this isn't merged?"
+Don't write like a boss: "Why this isn't merged?"
 "What's the ETA?"
 "It blocks us!"
 "What are the blockers?".

 ## Don't demand!